Optimized Dimensionality Reduction for Moment-based Distributionally Robust Optimization: Introduction

 Moment-based DRO model can be reformulated as a semi-infinite program \citep{xu2018distributionally}, which is generally intractable.
 Three approaches are mainly used to solve such a reformulation: (i) the cutting plane/surface method \citep{gotoh2002bounding,mehrotra2014cutting}, by which a solution is first obtained by considering a subset of the distributional ambiguity set and cuts are then added iteratively until converging to an optimal solution; (ii) the dual method \citep{delage2010distributionally,bertsimas2019adaptive}, by which the inner optimization problem (e.g., a minimization problem) is dualized and integrated with the outer optimization problem (e.g., a maximization problem); (iii) the analytical method \citep{scarf1958min, popescu2007robust}, by which the worst-case distribution is obtained and its properties are analyzed.
 Among these methods, the dual method is the most popular.
 Most literature focuses on convex reformulations of different moment-based DRO problems, mainly including second-order cone programming (SOCP) \citep{ghaoui2003worst, lotfi2018robust, goldfarb2003robust} and semidefinite programming (SDP) \citep{ghaoui2003worst, delage2010distributionally, cheng2014distributionally}.

-While SOCPs can be solved efficiently, SDPs still require significant computational time to obtain an optimal solution when they have high dimensions \citep{burer2003nonlinear, cheng2018distributionally}.
+While SOCPs can be solved efficiently, theoretically efficient algorithms (e.g., the interior-point methods) to solve SDPs impose substantial demands on computational time and memory resources \citep{burer2003nonlinear}, particularly when addressing high-dimensional SDPs.
+Widely adopted commercial solvers (e.g., Mosek) exhibit prohibitively long computational times when solving high-dimensional SDPs, and the computational burden escalates considerably even as the problem dimension increases gradually (see our numerical results in Section \ref{Sec:experiments}).
 Thus, it is of great interest to study efficient algorithms for solving SDPs in the context of moment-based DRO.
-Besides generic methods (e.g., the interior point methods) that solve the SDPs, two types of algorithms can speed up solving SDP reformulations of moment-based DRO: low-rank SDP algorithms and dimensionality reduction methods.
-First, as the interior-point method is intolerably time-consuming when solving high-dimensional SDPs, some studies develop efficient low-rank algorithms by exploiting the low-rank properties of SDP constraints \citep{burer2003nonlinear}.
+Besides the generic methods (e.g., the interior point methods), two types of algorithms can speed up solving SDP reformulations of moment-based DRO: low-rank SDP algorithms and dimensionality reduction methods.
+First, some studies develop efficient low-rank algorithms by exploiting the low-rank properties of SDP constraints \citep{burer2003nonlinear}.
 These algorithms rarely have theoretical guarantees but are practically efficient.
+Specifically, the existing studies may reformulate convex SDPs as non-convex problems and subsequently develop efficient algorithms to deliver high-quality solutions within significantly reduced time frames \citep{lemon2016low}.
 Second, dimensionality reduction techniques stem from the field of statistics to represent the data with the important information while omitting the trivial one.
 In the context of moment-based DRO, such techniques can be extended to reduce the dimension of random parameters and approximate the high-dimensional SDP reformulations using low-dimensional SDPs \citep{cheng2018distributionally, cheramin2022computationally}, thereby reducing the computational time significantly.